Agency Perception and Brain Synchrony: A Hyperscanning Study of Human-Human and Human-AI Interaction: Data Analysis

 \section{Data Analysis}

-Data analysis played a pivotal role in unraveling the complex neural dynamics underlying our study.
-The fNIRS data underwent a rigorous and comprehensive preprocessing phase, which aimed not only to enhance data quality but also to eliminate potential artifacts that could affect the validity of our findings.
+Data analysis played a pivotal role in unraveling the complex neural dynamics underlying this study.
+The fNIRS data underwent a rigorous and comprehensive preprocessing phase, which aimed not only to enhance data quality but also to eliminate potential artifacts that could affect the validity of the findings.
 This section provides a detailed account of the steps taken during data analysis, from preprocessing to statistical analysis.
-You see the process

-It is crucial to emphasize that our findings rely on a two-dimensional approach facilitated by the wavelet method.
+It is crucial to emphasize that this study's findings rely on a two-dimensional approach facilitated by the wavelet method.
 In this framework, one dimension corresponds to the chosen channel, while the other dimension corresponds to a specific frequency range.Fig.\ref{fig:data_analysis}.